52North/GeologicToolbox/README.md

 1. Install Git, e.g. Git for Windows (https://gitforwindows.org/) and TortoiseGit (see https://tortoisegit.org/).
 2. Check out the 52n Triturus source code, e.g. by starting TortoiseGit and giving the repository name: https://github.com/52North/triturus
 3. Check out the toolbox's source-code, repository name: https://github.com/bogeo/GeologicToolbox.git
+4. Be sure to have a proper JDK installed, e.g. JDK 8 (download via http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-4. Compile and/or modify the Java soource code in your IDE, e.g. by using the Eclipse IDE (download via http://www.eclipse.org).
+5. Set up your Java project using your favorite IDE, e.g. the Eclipse IDE (download via http://www.eclipse.org).
+Use the folder triturus\src for your Java source files and do not forget to include the Triturus project.
+6. Compile and/or modify the Java source code in your IDE!

 ## Contributing
 Please find information for contributing to the project in the separate [CONTRIBUTE.md](CONTRIBUTE.md).